informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 ##### Create New Connection

-- Minimal invocation: this will create the connection using _new_ clients:
+- Minimal invocation: this will create the connection from scratch, using _new_ clients:

 ```
-hermes create connection ibc-0 ibc-1 [--delay <delay>]
+create connection ibc-0 ibc-1 [--delay <delay>]
 ```

 **Details:**